mwsun2165/autofashion/README.md

 # AutoFashion - Automated Fashion Detection and Recommendation

-This is Hyunjae Chung and Michael Sun's senior research lab project for Computer Systems Lab 2022-2023 under Dr. Yilmaz period 4.
+This is Hyunjae Chung and Michael Sun's senior research lab project for Computer Systems Lab 2022-2023 under Dr. Yilmaz Period 4.
 This app utilizes YOLOv5m convolutional neural network models in the backend and is combined with a user-friendly Flask frontend.

 ## Prerequisites

-Before starting, make sure you have the following installed:
+Prior to beginning the program, make sure that these are installed:

 - Python 3.x
 - pip (Python Package Installer)
 - venv (Python3-venv)

 ## Getting Started

-Here are the steps to install and run the project:

 ### 1. Clone the Repository